msnyder5/GPTJerry/readme.md

-﻿# GPT-Jerry
+﻿# GPTJerry

-GPT-Jerry is a ChatGPT powered discord chatbot that uses [nextcord](https://github.com/nextcord/nextcord) and [revChatGPT](https://github.com/acheong08/ChatGPT).
+GPTJerry is a ChatGPT powered discord chatbot that uses [nextcord](https://github.com/nextcord/nextcord) and [revChatGPT](https://github.com/acheong08/ChatGPT).
 ## Features

  - Start a new chat thread with /chat